-If you intend to pursue a degree in filmmaking, the Continuance Gate submission process is necessary in order to set up the cohort-based sequence of study that dictates the final two years of your Cinematic Arts program.
+If you intend to pursue a degree in filmmaking, you will need to pass through our program’s Continuance Gate during your sophomore year.
+This process is necessary in order to set up the cohort-based sequence of study that dictates the final two years of your program under Cinematic Arts.
 It is a two-part process involving 1) a Continuance Gate Submission Form and 2) an orientation with two qualified Cinematic Arts department members.

 As an LU student, you qualify to complete the Continuance Gate when you meet these requirements:

-- You are on track to complete your general education courses before the fall semester of the year you are requesting to enter a cohort, including the religion courses required in any degree from Liberty University.
+- Ideally, you are on track to complete your general education courses before the fall semester of the year you enter a cohort.

-- You are on track to complete CINE 101 and your core prerequisites (CINE 201, 202 & 203) before the fall semester of the year you are requesting to enter a cohort.
+- You are on track to complete CINE 101 and your core prerequisites (CINE 201, 202 & 203) before the fall semester of the year you enter a cohort.

 - You are in good academic standing with a GPA of 2.5 or higher.

 Prior experience in film and television is not required.